brokkr/poca/README.md

 ## Poca
-Poca is an command line podcast client, written in Python 3, with a focus on user customization.
-Version 0.9 introduces multithreading, adding lightning fast updates and the option for multiple, concurrent downloads to the mix.
+Poca is a fast, multi-threaded command line podcast client, written in Python 3.
+As of version 1.0 poca is considered feature complete.

 ### Features
 With Poca you can set custom options for each individual subscription or use